Monadic-OS/Monadic/README.md

 # Monadic
-An operating system called Monadic
+An operating system called Monadic.
+If you want to get in touch with me , you can send a email to YanWQmonad+Monadic@gmail.com.